The OPIF Auction

 Bidders must submit payment along with Form TCA by Friday of the week following the close of the auction.
 Further details of how to do this can be found on the OPIF Auction Site found here

-There are an annual total of $20 million in tax credit certificates available.
+In 2025 there are an annual total of $20.6 million in tax credit certificates available.

 The credit certificates will be in $500 increments and the minimum bid will be $450 for each increment.
 You can bid on multiple increments.
 For example, you could bid 92% on 100 increments and, if your bid is successful, receive a $50,000 tax credit for $46,000.